| [Back

 and it certainly rejuvenated

 Chicago blues as well.”
+Near the end

 of his raw narrative from inside the rock and roll crossfire hurricane